 In November 2020, a report on Diagnostics Recovery and Renewal recommended additional actions as well as a new diagnostics model, where diagnostic hubs should be established away from acute hospital sites and kept as clear of Covid-19 as possible.

-In line with this new diagnostics model, it was recently announced that early in 2022 a private mobile Community Diagnostic Centre will be operating in Gonerby Road Health Clinic, Grantham – not at the Grantham District General Hospital.
+In line with this new diagnostics model, it was recently announced that early in 2022 a mobile Community Diagnostic Centre will be operating in Gonerby Road Health Clinic, Grantham – not at the Grantham District General Hospital.

 Government spin, recycled in a JP Media piece, is that 40 of these diagnostics hubs are being set up around the country, to help tackle the diagnostic backlog due to Covid and keep people away from the hospitals as much as possible to avoid transmission.